-To ensure you are fit and ready for the road, social rides have been organised for 6th/27th January and 10th/ 24th February.
+To ensure you are fit and ready for the road, official training rides have been scheduled for the following dates:

-Details will be provided via the Bike Ride for Brain Cancer WhatsApp group.
+More details will be provided via the Facebook event page and our Bike Ride for Brain Cancer WhatsApp group.

 The expected speeds that riders will need to maintain throughout this event are estimated as follows:

 As the ride will be challenging, it’s crucial for riders to try and work on their stamina and endurance and that starts with riders dusting off their bike and simply jumping aboard.
 There is an expected base level of fitness to participate in this event, which is basically the average speed of the slower of the above pelotons.
 To be clear, a Peloton is simply the word given to describe a group of riders.

 We suggest that over the next few months as riders prepare for this event, that riders take the time to design a training program that works best for them.

 Its good to try and identify the areas that need improvement and to focus on these areas as much as possible as the event draws near.